-- 2. The Center for Student Leadership & Involvement will annually determine the earliest date that bids can be issued and the date that all new member education activities must be completed by.
-Note: No new member orientation process or activities may take place for a period longer than six weeks. - 3.
-Organized new member education activities may begin after 8:00am and must end by 11:00pm each day. - 4.
-New member education activities shall not interfere with classes, academic activities or requirements, and/or a prospective member's work schedules. - Note: Those prospective members whose class and work schedules conflict with scheduled new member education activities must be excused from those activities and/or those activities must be rescheduled for such a time when they do not interfere with a prospective member's work and/or class schedule. - 5.
-Alcohol or drugs should not be in any way a part of the recruitment or new member orientation process. - 6.
-Prospective members must be informed of financial and other obligations of membership prior to beginning the new member education process. - 7.
-Prospective members may withdraw from the new member education process at any time without fear of harassment or ridicule. - 8.
-Students may only join one fraternity or sorority (excluding honor societies). - 9.
-The practice of influencing and/or harassing prospective members from a fraternity or sorority, by a member of another fraternity or sorority, commonly referred to as cross-intake, is prohibited. - 10.
-The practice of conducting new member education processes for individuals who are not registered students at SUNY Old Westbury, commonly known as "cross-campus intake", is prohibited.
+The Center for Student Leadership & Involvement will annually determine the earliest date that bids can be issued and the date that all new member education activities must be completed by.
+Note: No new member orientation process or activities may take place for a period longer than six weeks.

+- 2. Organized new member education activities may begin after 8:00am and must end by 11:00pm each day. - 3.
+New member education activities shall not interfere with classes, academic activities or requirements, and/or a prospective member's work schedules.

+Note: Those prospective members whose class and work schedules conflict with scheduled new member education activities must be excused from those activities and/or those activities must be rescheduled for such a time when they do not interfere with a prospective member's work and/or class schedule.

+- 4. Alcohol or drugs should not be in any way a part of the recruitment or new member orientation process. - 5.
+Prospective members must be informed of the financial and other membership obligations before beginning the new member education process. - 6.
+Prospective members may withdraw from the new member education process at any time without fear of harassment or ridicule. - If a prospective member chooses to withdraw their bid, they must sign the Fraternity & Sorority Life Bid Withdrawal Form and will be ineligible to join any other organization for one academic year - 7.
+Students may only join one fraternity or sorority (excluding honor societies). - 8.
+The practice of influencing and/or harassing prospective members from a fraternity or sorority, by a member of another fraternity or sorority, commonly referred to as cross-intake, is prohibited. - 9.
+The practice of conducting new member education processes for individuals who are not registered students at SUNY Old Westbury, commonly known as "cross-campus intake", is restricted but allowed, following these guidelines: - If another chapter on another campus wants to cross-intake with a chapter that resides at SUNY Old Westbury (the same organization, not different organizations), the expansion committee of that organization MUST reach out to the Fraternity and Sorority Life Advisor(s) on both campuses to discuss it.